Revenue

 Geographic and infrastructure expansion

-Stratus, CloudWalk's open-source blockchain, creates a longer-term infrastructure expansion opportunity.
-By making the chain Ethereum-compatible and opening the codebase to third-party developers, CloudWalk becomes a potential settlement layer for cross-border remittances, tokenized invoices, and other financial products built by outside parties, converting a proprietary internal tool into a horizontal platform with network effects that extend beyond CloudWalk's own merchant base.
+Stratus, CloudWalk's open-source Ethereum-compatible blockchain, creates a longer-term infrastructure expansion opportunity, giving third-party developers a potential settlement layer for cross-border remittances, tokenized invoices, and other financial products, converting a proprietary internal tool into a horizontal platform with network effects that extend beyond CloudWalk's own merchant base.

 Customer base deepening in Brazil